-- identity card for each authorised security officer for the service. - (2) An approved identity card for an authorised security officer must- - (a) contain a recent photograph of the officer; and - (b) identify the person as an authorised security officer. - (3) In this section-
+- (1) The administrator of an authorised mental health service that is a high security unit or approved service must approve an identity card for each authorised security officer for the service. - (2) An approved identity card for an authorised security officer must- - (a) contain a recent photograph of the officer; and - (b) identify the person as an authorised security officer. - (3) In this section-